For the first time ever, the five-year survival rate for pancreatic cancer has reached double digits.

 These treatment advances were made possible by patients participating in clinical trials.
 PanCAN strongly recommends clinical trials at diagnosis and during every treatment decision – throughout January, National Pancreatic Cancer Clinical Trials Awareness Month – and year-round.

-Patients, caregivers and healthcare professionals can receive personalized clinical trials information through PanCAN’s Patient Central, which maintains the most comprehensive and up-to-date database of pancreatic cancer clinical trials available in the United States.
+Patients, caregivers and healthcare professionals can receive personalized clinical trials information through PanCAN Patient Services, which maintains the most comprehensive and up-to-date database of pancreatic cancer clinical trials available in the United States.

 It’s important to note that in order to calculate the five-year survival rate, NCI’s SEER team followed patients through 2016.
 So, more recent advancements and the impact of newly approved treatment options are not reflected in this year’s calculations.

 “We’ve come so far with our goal to double survival by 2020,” Fleshman said.
 “This sets the stage for what’s to come in the next decade as we accelerate progress with new initiatives, including PanCAN’s Precision PromiseSM adaptive clinical trial and other efforts to improve treatment options and move toward effective early detection strategies.”